 -110 is also a common odds for Yes/No prop bets.

-What does the “+” and “-” mean in sports betting?
+What do the “+” and “-” mean in sports betting?

 Bettors must know the difference between + and -.
 The symbols mean the same in sports betting as they do anywhere else.
 However, there is a little more to it than that.